-You might find this definition disappointing.
-A broad explanation of good indoor air quality is likely not as satisfying as a comprehensive multi-step list or precise numbers to reach.
-Perhaps in the near future, more concrete measurements or indoor air quality ratings will be possible thanks to updated regulations.
-But for now, good indoor air quality means reducing indoor air pollutants and working toward a comfortable space.
-And that makes it a largely individualized goal.
+Perhaps in the near future, there will be more tangible numbers to reach thanks to updated regulations.
+But for now, good indoor air quality means reducing indoor air pollutants and working toward a healthy, safe and comfortable indoor space.
+The result?
+Achieving good IAQ in your space is a largely individualized goal.

 How To Improve Indoor Air Quality

-The good news about an individualized goal is that you can choose to take action using whatever control strategy or a mix of approaches you desire.
-We’ll try to provide a slightly more fulfilling summary.
-Improving indoor air quality could largely be categorized into three options:
+Nonetheless, the good news about an individualized goal is that you can choose to take action using whatever control method or a mix of strategies you desire.
+With that said, let’s try for a slightly more fulfilling explanation of what good IAQ can look like.
+A comprehensive plan to improve indoor air quality generally involves three important efforts:

-- Preventive Maintenance: This includes routine filter changes, seasonal HVAC maintenance, performing system checks or IAQ testing to take care of problems before a problem is out of hand.
+- Preventive Maintenance: This includes routine filter changes, seasonal HVAC maintenance, IAQ testing and actions that support a healthy home system and deter problems before they become bigger issues.

-- Healthy Home Habits: These are simple daily actions or routine practices to change to better control pollution sources.
-Source control tricks include not wearing shoes inside or cooking with windows open.
+- Healthy Home Habits: These are simple daily actions or routine practices to change in your daily actions to better control pollution sources and emissions.
+Source control tricks include not wearing shoes inside and cooking with the kitchen hood fan on.

-- IAQ Upgrades & Control Strategies: Home system upgrades include air filtration, purification, humidity control options and improved ventilation.
+- IAQ Upgrades & Control Strategies: Whole-home system upgrades include air filtration, purification, humidity control and improved ventilation.

-Of course, the best option is to choose to intervene.
+Of course, the best option is to simply choose to intervene.
 Your home is likely the one place you truly have control over the air you breathe.
-Whichever strategy you choose, starting is what’s important.
-Another step that actually encompasses all three options is to grow your own indoor air quality awareness.
+Whichever IAQ control strategy you choose, starting is what’s important.
+Another suggestion that actually encompasses all three options listed above is to improve your own air quality awareness.

 Indoor Air Quality Awareness

 Do you think about air quality?
-Do you consider outdoor air conditions before starting your day or doing activities outside?
-Is there a part of you that wonders how polluted your indoor air is, or if there’s something more you could do to create a healthier space?
+Is there a part of you that wonders how polluted your indoor air is, or if there is something more you could do to create a healthier space?
+Do you consider outdoor air quality before starting your day or doing activities outside?
 Cultivating an awareness about indoor air quality begins with simple questions like these.